zkLinkProtocol/zklink-intent-url/docs/develop.md

 We provide the `RegistryPlug` decorator, which requires two input parameters: args[0] is the action ID, and args[1] is the version number.

 The **action ID** should follow the snake case naming convention and match the name used in the command `npx nest g library my-action`, which is the name of your Action folder.
 This ensures that it is unique and does not conflict with other actions.
-This ID will be used as a runtime index throughout the system, guiding the runtime code to load and execute the Action.
+This ID will be used as a runtime index throughout the system, guiding the runtime code to load and execute the Action. **Keep the naming consistent and do not allow further modifications.**

 The **version** represents the version of your action, and the version number should start from `v1`.
 Each time you upgrade the action, increment the version by 1.
 For example, the initial submission of the action should be version `v1`.
 If you upgrade the action multiple times in the future, the version number should be updated to **v2**, **v3**, **v4**, and so on.
 For upgrading an action, please refer to the [Action Upgrade](#1-how-do-i-update-or-upgrade-an-action) section.